Acxiom/metalus/spark-pipeline-engine/readme.md

 with files on different file systems such as HDFS.

 #### DriverUtils
-This utility provides several function to help in the creation of a custom *DriverSetup*
+This utility provides several functions to help in the creation of a custom *DriverSetup*

 ### Application
 The Application allows application developers the ability to assemble a Spark application by providing a JSON